COMP2260/des-encryption-decryption-4variants/README.md

             * Input has exactly 2 lines
             * Each line has exactly 64 characters
             * Both line must be binary strings (same case with encryption)
-            * Boh lines must differ by exactly 1 bit
+            * Both lines must differ by exactly 1 bit